mklemme/zoo-lab/README.md

 ## Bonus

-1. Add routes and methods to allows Zoos to update an exiting Animal and destroy an Animal
+1. Include your own custom styling, bootstrap or another CSS framework in your application and style your blog.

-2. Include your own custom styling, bootstrap or another CSS framework in your application and style your blog.
+2. Include flash messages to display success and error messages for when a Zoo account is being authorized or authenticated

-3. Include flash messages to display success and error messages for when a Zoo account is being authorized or authenticated
+3. Include authorization and authentication logic